 If you have been involved in a car accident, the entire experience can be very traumatic – from the immediate effects of the crash to filing a claim or lawsuit for damages.
 Car accident claims can arise from many types of accidents, including high and low-speed impact crashes, rear-end crashes, head-on crashes, T-bone crashes, car accidents on I-10, multiple vehicle accidents, and DWI/DUI or drunk driving accidents.
 Our attorneys can help you with all of these types of claims.

 It is important to consult with experienced car accident lawyers in Houston immediately.
 Houston personal injury cases have a two-year statute of limitations (SOL), which bars any subsequent lawsuits after this period has passed.
 This means anyone who was injured in the accident and wants to bring a claim for damages cannot do so after this two year period.

-Houston Car Accident Attorneys
+Car Accident Attorneys Near Houston

 Contact Ben Bronston & Associates at 713-CALL-BEN or (713) 225-5236 for a consultation about your claim and options for obtaining compensation.
 Our law firm proudly represents adults and families injured in accidents across the greater Houston area.

-Attorney Ben Bronston is licensed to practice law in all areas of Texas and experienced with personal injury claims arising from car accidents.
+Attorney Ben Bronston is licensed to practice law in all areas of Texas and experienced with personal injury claims arising from auto accidents.
 If you are unable to come into either office for a free consultation, our lawyers can travel to you.

 Information for Houston Auto Crash Victims